quchen/binary-typed/README.md

 - Error messages can provide details on type errors at the cost of longer message lengths to include the necessary information.

-- Serialization computationally almost as efficient as "Data.Binary" when sharing type representations; decoding however is slower.
+- Serialization computationally almost as efficient as `Data.Binary` when sharing type representations; decoding however is slower.
   These values obviously depend a lot on the involved data and its type;
   an example benchmark is shown in the picture below.